jrf115/IR-2019_Term_Project/README.md

     <lib dir="${solr.install.dir:../../../..}/dist/" regex="solr-dataimporthandler-.*.jar" />

-Also copy and paste the following into where the requestHandler entries are:
+Also copy and paste the following, where you will need to change the "config tag" to match the location of the data-config.xml file you will be making in the next step, into where the requestHandler entries are:

     <requestHandler name="/dataimport" class="org.apache.solr.handler.dataimport.DataImportHandler">
         <lst name="defaults">